Filipinos: Social classifications

 During the Spanish period, Spaniards from Spain and Hispanic America mainly referred to Spaniards born in the Philippines (Spanish Filipinos) in "Filipino/s" (m) or "Filipina/s" (f) in relation to those born in Hispanic America called in "Americano/s" (m) / "Americana/s" (f) or "Criollo/s", whereas the Spaniards born in the Philippines themselves called the Spaniards from Spain as "Peninsular/es" with themselves also referred to as "Insular/es".
 Meanwhile, the caste system hierarchy and taxation system during the Spanish Times dictated that those of mixed descent were known as "Mestizo/s" (m) / "Mestiza/s" (f), specifically those of mixed Spanish and native Filipino descent were known as "Mestizo/s de Español" (Spanish Mestizos), whereas those of mixed Chinese and native Filipino descent were known as "Mestizo/s de Sangley" (Chinese Mestizos) and the mix of all of the above or a mix of Spanish and Chinese were known as "Tornatrás".
 Meanwhile, the ethnic Chinese migrants (Chinese Filipinos) were historically referred to as "Sangley/es" (from Hokkien Sng-lí (business, 生理)), while the natives of the Philippine islands were usually known by the generic term "Indio/s" (lit.
 "Indian, native of the East Indies").

 Filipinos of mixed ethnic origins are still referred today as mestizos.
 However, in common popular parlance, mestizos usually refer to Filipinos mixed with Spanish or any other European ancestry.
 Filipinos mixed with any other foreign ethnicities are named depending on the non-Filipino part.
 Historically though, it was the Mestizo de Sangley (Chinese Mestizo) that numbered the most among mestizos, though the Mestizos de Español (Spanish Mestizos) carried more social prestige due to the caste system hierarchy that usually elevated Spanish blood and Christianized natives to the peak, while most descendants of the Mestizo de Sangley (Chinese Mestizo), despite assuming many of the important roles in the economic, social and political life of the nation, would readily assimilate into the fabric of Philippine society.
+Despite regional, linguistic, and cultural diversity, Filipinos are commonly linked by shared historical experiences, civic traditions, and national institutions that contribute to a collective sense of identity.